TULiberalArts/Neuroscience/pages/research.md

 ---
 title: Research
-meta-keywords: independent study, wet lab, faculty sponsor
+meta-keywords: 'independent study, wet lab, faculty sponsor'
 permalink: /research/
 layout: page
 published: true
 ---

-## Research Support

-Many neuroscience faculty members conduct research funded from external sources such as NIH, NSF, foundations, and industry.
-An aim of the Center for Neuroscience is to make the sum of individual research projects greater than the individual components.

-One means of making the sum greater than the parts is by facilitating interactions and collaborations among neuroscience laboratories.
-A model at Temple University for this facilitation is evident in the Center for Substance Abuse that invites faculty to interact in a bi-weekly speakers series over lunch.
-Faculty members participating in the Center have successfully applied for a Program Project research grant that binds them together in a common research endeavor and provides them with core facilities and resources.
-Another model is the 18-member Department of Psychology Neuroscience Group..
-Having a number of faculty members working in the neuroscience domain has been synergistic.
-Collaborations between members of this group resulted in collaborative individual awards from NSF and NIH and an NSF Center grant.

-The Center for Neuroscience supports research by providing core staff to manage resources.
-Among the centrally shared resources is a patient registry/database created and housed in the Center to facilitate access to unique patient populations and foster interactions between basic and clinical neuroscience.
+One of the major goals of the neuroscience program is to provide students with the research experience and practical training in neuroscience through faculty-mentored research.
+Neuroscience faculty at Temple University utilize state-of-the art equipment and cutting-edge techniques to study fundamental brain processes and functions at various levels and how this knowledge could be applied to the treatment of various neuropathologies.
+The program consists of more than 35 faculty members from different departments and colleges that provide mentorship to the undergraduate or graduate students.
+The research conducted by neuroscience participating faculty is funded by the National Science Foundation, National Institutes of Health, Industry, and many private research foundations.

-## Undergraduate Wet Lab
+## Undergraduate Students

-Our neuroscience majors have the opportunity to use our undergraduate wet lab.
-Wet lab work is a vital component of research at the graduate and faculty level.
-Our undergraduates get a head start by getting wet lab experience early.

-## Independent Study
+### Independent Study

 Neuroscience majors are encouraged to gain first-hand experience with research through independent study.
 Students will carry out supervised neuroscience research by observing and participating in ongoing research in a laboratory environment.